 The City of Miamisburg hosted the 2019 Cycling Summit and welcomed keynote Kathleen Griffith.
 Ms. Griffith spoke about her role as the President of Visit Bentonville and how her agency has made Bentonville a mountain biking destination for visitors and residents alike.
 The Friends of the Little Miami Scenic Trail were recognized as the Organization Advocate of the Year and Joanne and Terry Harris were recognized as Advocates of the Year for their leadership of the senior cycling group, Changing Gears.
 The City of Miamisburg legacy dollars went toward a trail entrance enhancement on the Great Miami River Trail.

+The 2023 Summit will be held in the City of Dayton.
 The Summit continues to provide a venue for the public to share their ideas with public officials, for communities to share successes and struggles surrounding their bikeway master plans, and a place for all to celebrate the successes experienced in the last 20 years.